math0898/LeetCode/225. Implement Stack using Queues/Problem.md

 __Notes:__

 - You must use __only__ standard operations of a queue, which means that only `push to back`, `peek/pop from front`, `size` and `is empty` operations are valid.
 - Depending on your language, the queue may not be supported natively.
-You may simulate a queue using a list or deque (double-ended queue) as long as you only use a queue's standard operations.
+You may simulate a queue using a list or dequeue (double-ended queue) as long as you only use a queue's standard operations.

 __Example 1:__